 Creative Workforce Programs provide vocational assessment, training, sheltered work, supported employment, and job placement for nearly 100 adults with disabilities each year.
-Creative Workforce is a progressive and successful program with over forty-five years of experience, and thirty-eight years of CARF Accreditation, the highest accrediting body for community-based disability services.
+Creative Workforce is a progressive and successful program with over forty-five years of experience.

 With job placement as the ultimate goal for adults with disabilities, the vocational program averages 30-35 sheltered, 15-20 supported employment, and 11-25 competitive job placements each year.
 Paramount to the program is matching adults with disabilities to employment that fit their needs, interests, and skill sets to live a happy, healthy, and productive life.

 The Vocational Development Program provides training on community subcontract work to consumers that need job readiness and job search skills.